plinkysynth/plinky-site/src/routes/docs/posts/build-guide.md

 If you want to calibrate the 1V/Octave output, you’ll need a multimeter or calibrated eurorack oscillator, and a eurorack patch cable.
 But the kit comes pre-CV-calibrated, so it’s not strictly necessary.

-**If you want to follow along with a video, you can find the latest build videos at [Plinkysynth.com/build](Plinkysynth.com/build) .
-There is also a dedicated Plinky Discord server, [https://discord.gg/Zf6chA9jAz](https://discord.gg/Zf6chA9jAz), which is the best place to go if you need help.**

 Let’s go!

 ## Before you start